knpuniversity/blog/what-the-rest.rst

     A lot of people strongly disagree with him, but as someone on the "outside" of REST trying to get in, he makes a lot of sense.

-But this scenario *does* show up legally in 2 places:
+But this scenario *does* show up during normal client-server interaction in at least two places:

 1. After POST'ing to create a new resource, the ``location`` header gives us the URI to the resource, but without a ``rel``;